Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 Tropical theme

-Green, orange, yellow, copper make simple yet vibrant color palette for tropical pouring.
+Green, orange, yellow, and copper make a simple yet vibrant color palette for tropical pouring.

-Red and violet also work great in tropical theme.
+Red and violet also work great in tropical themes.

 Earthy color palette

-Earth inspired color combinations are numerous, use brown shades, black, beige, white, copper metallic, yellow, dark green.
+Earth-inspired color combinations are numerous, using brown shades, black, beige, white, copper metallic, yellow, and dark green.

 Shine bright!